pacogomez/pacogomez.github.io/_posts/2015-02-07-quick-and-easy-provisioning-at-vcloud-air.md

-As a final step, let's configure the NAT rules to allow to SSH into the machine:
+As a final step, let's configure the NAT rule to allow to SSH into the machine:

     $ vca nat add --rule_type DNAT --original_ip 107.189.93.162 --original_port 422 --translated_ip 192.168.109.4 --translated_port 22 --protocol tcp